koordinates/kart/docs/pages/raster_datasets.rst

 Working copy
 ~~~~~~~~~~~~

-Raster datasets are stored in a file-system based working copy associated with the Kart repository.
-This working copy is found in folders inside the Kart repository, one folder for each raster dataset, with the same name as the dataset.
-Since the file system working copy is simply in the Kart repository, it doesn't need to be configured, and you don't need any special software to connect to it.
+Raster datasets are stored in a filesystem-based working copy associated with the Kart repository.
+This working copy is found in folders inside the repository, one folder for each raster dataset, with the same name as the dataset.

 Making edits
 ~~~~~~~~~~~~